This will likely create a stir among the film critics in my audience, but it must be said.

 Unfortunately, criticism within cinema and many other fields is steeped in tradition.
 Anyone who talks down about the holy of holies is breaking an unspoken rule or assumed to be trying to rabble-rouse and should not be taken seriously.
 Citizen Kane is the shit and therefore will always be the shit, hallelujah amen.

 This can be said about almost any field wherein there is no objective measure of ‘good’ and ‘bad.’

 When it comes to books, people flock-to so-called bestsellers and call them genius, while a truly genius piece of work languishes unread, spine-forward on some dusty shelf in the back.
 Are there good books on the list?
 Of course!
 Should you assume the best thing available just because they are there?
-Of course not!
+Of course not.

-Tradition is not the only thing that trumps individual opinion: other people’s opinions are just as important when forming a judgment.
+Tradition is not the only thing that trumps individual opinion.
+Other people’s opinions are just as important when forming a judgment.

 We’re afraid of being considered low-class or out-of-touch for liking what we like, and so we do our best to blend in.
-We may go for some abstract, indie flicks over the mainstream, but the foreign films we end up seeing at the ones that the critics who specialize in that kind of cinema recommend.
+We may go for abstract, indie flicks over the mainstream, but the foreign films we end up seeing are the ones that the critics who specialize in that kind of cinema recommend.
 Same practice, smaller niche.

 The point is this: it’s easy to fall for statistics and sentimentality and mass opinion over what our own brains tell us, but that doesn’t mean we should give up on what we like because we may be criticized for not falling into line.

 If we romanticize the past, we handicap the future.
 If everything good has already been made, why even try to do better?
-No one will ever topple Citizen Kane, so why should I strive to be number 1?
+No one will ever topple Citizen Kane, so why should I strive to be number one?
 May as well just make another crappy popcorn flick.

 Screw public opinion.
 Be yourself.
 Don’t limit your exposure and thoughts based on the prejudices of others.
 ‘Best of’ lists are outdated as soon as they’re published.